 We will also be adding resources and speakers to address this topic at the Craft Brewers Conference (CBC) September 9-12 in Denver, with the MBAA continuing the conversation at its fall conference.

 Short term, the Brewers Association has worked with WeVow to help give members the tools to proactively address sexual harassment, while also offering resources and support for anyone who experiences it.
-As a benefit of BA membership, members receive 50% off for the lifetime of their WeVow membership by using coupon code BA50.
+As a benefit of BA membership, members receive 50% off their WeVow membership by using coupon code BA50.

 WeVow membership comes with these benefits: